PreschoolKindergartenFirst Grade

 “See, you did it perfectly!”“I saw how you kept trying even when it was difficult.
 Your persistence paid off!”

-At Whizki Learning, we design our printed workbooks with this in mind.
-Our entire philosophy is built on helping your child thrive offline.
+At Whizki Learning, we design our printed workbooks with this mindset in mind.
+Our entire approach is built on helping your child do well off-screen.
 A workbook like our First Learn to Trace and Write isn’t about getting every letter perfect on the first try.
-It's about the journey of tracing and writing practice.
-The high-quality paper is forgiving, letting your child erase and try again without a smudge.
-It’s a safe space to make mistakes, practice fine motor skills, and physically feel the progress of turning a wobble into a confident line.
+It’s about the journey of tracing and writing practice.
+The high-quality paper is forgiving, so your child can erase and try again without a smudge.
+It’s a safe place to make mistakes, practice fine motor skills, and feel progress as a real physical change, turning a wobble into a confident line.
 It’s the perfect tool for practicing “not yet.”

 3. Model It Yourself!

-Our kids are always watching.
-One of the most authentic ways to teach a growth mindset is to live it.
-Let your child see you struggle, make mistakes, and keep trying.
-Narrate your own process out loud.
+Kids are watching all the time.
+One of the most real ways to teach a growth mindset is to show it in action.
+Let your child see you struggle a little, make a mistake, and keep trying.
+Then narrate what you’re doing out loud.

 • In the kitchen: “Oops, I added too much salt.
 Oh well, next time I’ll measure more carefully.
 Let’s see if we can fix this.”